JaydenB0/MorNetwork-Controller/README.md

 # Installation

 Install NVM on your computer and make sure the command ```nvm``` runs properly.
+Along with that, install MongoDB and make sure ```mongod``` runs without any errors such as the absence of /data/db.
+Run with NPM version 6.4.1.

 To install the MNC, run this command in Linux.